gmtsciencedev/scitq/README.md

 A very minimal setup, but enough for what we need to do.
 In a production setup, you'd want scitq to deploy the workers automatically for you, but that requires ansible install and setup, we'll come to that later.

-#### the computation
+#### running the tasks

-First we want to get a list of all the runs and samples, and we will use ENA API to do so (remember that the EBI mirror NCBI and so this work for any project except extremely recent projects deposited on NCBI SRA - now you can certainly use sratools if you prefer, but you'll have to adpat the code and install sratools):
+First we want to get a list of all the runs and samples, and we will use ENA API to do so (remember that the EBI mirror NCBI and so this works for any project except extremely recent projects deposited on NCBI SRA - now you could certainly use sratools, but you would have to adapt the code and install sratools):
 ```python
 import requests
 import sys